stratum/stratum/stratum/docs/extenting_stratum_bcm.md

 To ensure a feature works as expected initially and continues to be correctly implemented, it's recommended to write dataplane tests.
-This could either be done in a ad-hoc manner with something like [scapy](https://github.com/secdev/scapy), or it could become an permanent part of the [TestVectors](https://github.com/stratum/testvectors-runner) test [suite](https://github.com/stratum/testvectors) that is run on real devices as part of the Continuos Certification Program.
+This could either be done in a ad-hoc manner with something like [scapy](https://github.com/secdev/scapy), or it could become a permanent part of the [TestVectors](https://github.com/stratum/testvectors-runner) test [suite](https://github.com/stratum/testvectors) that is run on real devices as part of the Continuos Certification Program.